Skip to main content

 Provenance/Source of Acquisition

-A deposit agreement was signed in 2003 that transferred Thomas B. Murphy's papers and Georgia State Capitol Office contents to the University of West Georgia, with Murphy retaining ownership and intellectual property rights.
+A deposit agreement was signed in 2003 that transferred Thomas B. Murphy's papers and Georgia State Capitol office contents to the University of West Georgia, with Murphy retaining ownership and intellectual property rights.
 Upon Murphy's death in 2007, the collections were willed to his children.
 In January 2019, Murphy's surviving children - Michael L. Murphy, Martha Murphy Long, and Lynn Murphy McAdams - deeded the collections to the University of West Georgia.
 A fully executed deed of gift was countersigned by the University of West Georgia in February 2019.

 Related Collections